MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-guide.md

 ### What are some community-authored dialogs?

 * [AuthBot](https://www.nuget.org/packages/AuthBot) - Azure Active Directory authentication
-* [BestMatchDialog](http://www.garypretty.co.uk/2016/08/01/bestmatchdialog-for-microsoft-bot-framework-now-available-via-nuget/) - regular expression-based dispatch of user text to dialog methods
+* [BestMatchDialog](http://www.garypretty.co.uk/2016/08/01/bestmatchdialog-for-microsoft-bot-framework-now-available-via-nuget/) - Regular expression-based dispatch of user text to dialog methods

 ### What are some community-authored templates?